Magnetostatic bounds on stability of hopfions in bulk helimagnets: Results and discussion

+For some time, since the appearance of the famous Hobart-Derrick theorem~\cite{Hobart1963,*Derrick1964}, it was believed that 3D solitons in the bulk are unstable and their equilibrium size is not defined.
+Until Faddeev pointed out the importance of chirality for the soliton stabilization~\cite{Faddeev1976}, which breaks the applicability of the Hobart-Derrick theorem.
+The chiral Dzyaloshinskii-Moriya interaction, considered in the present work, is also sufficient to stabilize finite size hopfions in the bulk.
+Or, for the total energy~\eqref{eq:energyPerCell} to have a minimum at a particular value of the dimensionless hopfion size parameter $\nu$.

+On the other hand, unlike the well known ground states of the helimagnet (helices, cones and skyrmions), hopfions, consisting of a pair of {\em curved} vortex and antivortex lines, do produce a non-negligible amount of magnetic charges (whose volume density is proportional to the $\uGrad\cdot\uvm$).
+Because the energy of these charges is strictly positive and its contribution in the total energy~\eqref{eq:energyPerCell} is scaled by the factor $\mu^2$, it is natural to expect that increase in $\mu$ would eventually destabilize the hopfions, forcing the magnetization to assume another divergence-free lower energy configuration.
+This is exactly what our numerical results show for the dependence of the hopfion stability regions on the magnetostatic interaction strength $\mu^2$, which is plotted in Fig.~\ref{fig:stabmu}.

-The main feature on these plots is that the stability region progressively shrinks (in the case of type I hopfions it also shifts towards the smaller/negative fields) as the magnetostatic interaction strength increases.
+The main feature on these plots is that the stability region progressively shrinks (in the case of type~I hopfions it also moves towards the smaller/negative fields and larger anisotropy) as the magnetostatic interaction strength increases.
 It means that the magnetostatic interaction suppresses the hopfion state.